-On Wharton-approved programs, students are able to take Business Breadth classes to satisfy their requirements.
+On Wharton-approved programs, students are able to take classes to satisfy the Business Breadth requirement.
 They can also take classes to satisfy their General Education, Cross-Cultural Perspectives, and/or Unrestricted Elective requirements.
-Business courses taken abroad cannot count toward concentration requirements.
 To learn more about Wharton-approved programs, please go to: undergrad-inside.wharton.upenn.edu/study-abroad